Bound Tightening using Rolling-Horizon Decomposition for Neural Network Verification: Problem Statement

 In the domain of neural network verification, a ``white-box'' model is given, granting full visibility into the network's architecture and parameters \cite{brix2023first}.
 Our verification challenge, based on the framework established by Bunel et al. \cite{bunel2018unified}, is to ascertain whether a neural network, denoted as function $f$ with $L$ layers, produces outputs that satisfy a desired property $P$ for all inputs within a specified range $\mathcal{C}$.

 Formally, we verify that for any input $\mathbf{x}_{0} \in \mathcal{C}$, the network's output $\mathbf{y}^{(L)}$ adheres to the property $P(\mathbf{y}^{(L)})$, encapsulated by the implication:

-For instance, in assessing local robustness, we determine whether all inputs within an $\epsilon$-ball around a data point $a$ with label $y_a$ are classified correctly by the network.
-This extends to image classification cases, where we assess if a network's output label remains consistent under perturbations within a small tolerance.
+For instance, in assessing local robustness, we determine whether all inputs within an $\epsilon$-ball around a data point $a$ with label $y_a$ are classified as $y_a$ by the network.
+This property is widely used in image classification cases, where we assess if a network's output label remains consistent under perturbations within a small tolerance.